 Transportation-Related Expenses (TRE) Payments

-An INITIAL payment equal to the monthly bus pass is advanced to client who chooses to drive their own vehicle or car pool, and are otherwise eligible.
+An INITIAL payment equal to the monthly bus pass is advanced to the client who chooses to drive their own vehicle or carpool and is otherwise eligible.

-CWES Workers must provide the client with a supply of SCD 1799-A’s if the client’s mode of transportation is car pool or driving their own vehicle.
+CalWORKs Employment Services (CWES) workers must provide the client with a supply of the SCD 1799-A’s if the client’s mode of transportation is carpooling or driving their own vehicle.

-TRE payment to cover public transportation such as, adult and youth bus fare, train fare, adult and youth bus passes is advanced to the client.
+TRE payment to cover public transportation, such as adult and youth bus passes or train fares, are advanced to the client.

 Payment Issuance Time Frames

-Ongoing TRE advance payment must be issued at least seven 7-working days prior to the end of the current month for the future month.
+Ongoing TRE advance payment must be issued at least seven (7) working days prior to the end of the current month for the upcoming month.
 Reimbursement payments must be processed within 20 calendar days from receipt of the SCD 1799-A.

 Payment Methods